pmd/pmd/docs/index.md

 ## Welcome to PMD!

 First time user?
-Then you may be interested in our [quickstart page](TODO).
+Then you may be interested in our [quickstart series](TODO)!

 <br/>

 <div id="grid" class="row">

     {% include custom/shuffle_panel.html
-       tag="essentials"
+       tag="getting_started"
-       description="These pages summarize the Gist of PMD usage to get you started quickly:" title="Essential resources" %}
+       description="These pages summarize the gist of PMD usage to get you started quickly:" title="Getting started" %}

     {% include custom/shuffle_panel.html